Experiential Learning & Travel Awards

-- If your experience is an official MU-sponsored study abroad program (click here to search for your program if you are unsure), you will need to submit a screenshot or digital copy of your electronically-signed Risk & Release form (found on your Study Abroad Program Application Page).
+- If your experience is an official MU-sponsored study abroad program (click here to search for your program if you are unsure), you will need to submit a screenshot or digital copy of your electronically-signed Risk & Release form (found in the “Signature Documents” section of your Study Abroad Program Application Page).

 - If your experience is not an official MU-sponsored study abroad program (i.e. an academic conference, research project, alternative break trip, etc.), you are required to sign up in the Student International Travel Registry, and will need to provide a screenshot or digital copy of your electronically-signed Risk & Release form (found on your Student International Travel Registry Program Application Page).